 Sue Brewer died of cancer in 1981.
 Three years later, contemporaneous with this show, Waylon established The Sue Brewer Fund (Facebook page), which provides music scholarships for students at Belmont and Vanderbilt University.
 Pretty classy move for a so-called “Nashville bum.”
 In 1990, Sue was inducted into the Nashville Songwriters Hall of Fame as an “industry representative.”
 I’m not sure that’s accurate.
 Sue Brewer didn’t represent the industry, she represented her friends, some of whom were the best goddamn songwriters Nashville’s ever heard.

-Waylon Jennings & Friends – The Door Is Always Open – Part 1
+Waylon Jennings & Friends – The Door Is Always Open: Tribute to Sue Brewer and the Boar’s Nest

 TV special